 If you can tolerate ads between songs and interrupting your music streaming experience, then Spotify can be yours for free.
 Frankly though, you get a miserly 96kbps or 160kbps audio quality at best, which is chronically inadequate for any musical enjoyment in our experience.

 For those willing to pay the $10.99 subscription fee, Spotify’s streams run at 320kbps, which is better but still not great.
 Although, Spotify's audio format does do an effective job at delivering an engaging sound at around one third of the data rate of rival services, if you listen closely on a good set of headphones or speakers, it's possible to hear the differences in detail levels when compared to the same content played via a service that takes audio quality more seriously.

-Spotify has been promising a ‘HiFi’ tier of its own since 2021 — but details (of the launch date, of the number of titles that will be available, and what it means by ‘HiFi’ in this context) remain sketchy, although a recent survey hints that Spotify Hi-Fi it could be back on the horizon.
+Spotify has been promising a ‘HiFi’ tier of its own since 2021 — but details (of the launch date, of the number of titles that will be available, and what it means by ‘HiFi’ in this context) remain sketchy, although recent rumors hint that it could get bundled into the oddly named forthcoming 'Supremium' tier.

 One of Spotify's strengths is its integration with social media, which is the best of any we've experienced.
 You can share Spotify content on Instagram and Facebook, and create links to share playlists on pretty much any messaging platform.